ccrowhurstram/ReadyRoll-Training/Examples/src/VS2015.EntityFramework/PartsUnlimited.Infrastructure/ReadMe.md

 **Steps**

 1. Ensure startup project set to PartsUnlimited.Web
+2. Build the solution (this ensures the required NuGet packages are restored)
-2. In Package Manager Console (Tools > NuGet Package Manager > Package Manager Console):
+3. In Package Manager Console (Tools > NuGet Package Manager > Package Manager Console):
 	1. Set the default project to PartsUnlimited.Infrastructure
 	2. Run command Update-Database